 Finding reliable information on the internet can be challenging.
-So much information is available that knowing what to believe and trust is hard.
-Creating and publishing a website that seems genuine and professional with less than US$100 and a few clicks is very easy.
+With so much information available, it’s difficult to know what to believe and trust.
+Creating and publishing a website that appears genuine and professional with less than $ 100 and a few clicks is very easy.

-Unfortunately, the inability to distinguish between fake and real can cause several problems, such as making wrong decisions (dangerous ones) and causing embarrassment in front of your class, your boss, or your friends.
-So, here is how to avoid it: learn to distinguish the reliable sources available online.
+Unfortunately, the inability to distinguish between fake and real can lead to several problems, such as making incorrect decisions (potentially dangerous ones) and causing embarrassment in front of your classmates, boss, or friends.
+So, here’s how to avoid it: learn to distinguish between reliable and unreliable sources available online.

 Search on Google Scholar